Kurzdor/wotmods-public/README.md

 - [BattleEquipment](./battleEquipment/): Show current equipment preset in battle
 - [Presence](./presence/): Show extended game status in Discord RPC
 - [Outlining Colors](./outliningcolors/): Change outlining and fill colors when pointing at the tank
+- [Serial Number Changer](./serialnumberchanger/): Change serial number to predefined value or make it show your kill count on vehicle

 ### Thanks to: